 This makes Dash-Masternodes more egalitarian than Bitcoin, as transfers can be accepted or disapproved by just a few individuals.
 This is a key difference from Bitcoin.

-Masternodes also ensure that all Dash transactions are confirmed in a matter of minutes, since transactions must be processed within 48 hours, if not faster.
+Masternodes also ensure that all Dash transfers are validated within minutes, as transactions have to be handled within 48 hours, if not more immediately.

-Dash is distinct in two other respects, in addition to these Dash-like features.
-First, its maximum supply is limited to 21 million Dash, which was a problem for Bitcoin users who wanted to spend their cryptocurrency.
-This was solved in 2020.
-The maximum supply from Dash was estimated to be 3.7 million, but people decided to pay a little more, so the maximum supply was further expanded.
+In addition to these Dash-like features, Dash is different in two other ways.
+Firstly, the estimated availability is limited to 21 million Dash, which was a concern for consumers of Bitcoin who decided to invest their cryptocurrencies.
+In 2020, this was resolved.
+It was reported that the maximum supply of Dash was 3.7 million, but people wanted to spend a bit more, so the maximum supply was further increased.
 This is why, in 2020, the maximum supply was raised to 4.7 million, and it is expected to be increased to 6 million in the future.
 However, if the price of Dash is high, people might opt to spend their coins sooner rather than later.

 The second difference is the transaction fee.
 The rate is 0.01 DASH for ordinary transactions.
-If however, a contract, such as a withdrawal or even an auction, is complicated, so the actual transaction fee is greater than that.
-This means that a person wanting to buy 10 DASH for 10 cents, for example, would have to pay a minimum fee of 8.2 cents.
-Since the transfers will not be done in real time, this form of transaction is called instant relay.
+However, if a transaction is complex, such as a withdrawal or even an exchange, then the maximum transaction fee is higher than this.
+This means that, for example, a person wishing to purchase 10 DASH with 10 cents will have to pay a minimum fee of 8.2 cents.
+This type of transaction is called instant relay, because the transactions cannot be made in real time.